Revisiting Softmax for Uncertainty Approximation in Text Classification: Experiments and Results

 \subsection{Data}

 To test the predictive uncertainty of the two methods, we use five datasets for diverse text classification tasks.
 We use the following five datasets: The 20 Newsgroups dataset~\cite{lang_newsweeder_1995}, is a text classification consisting of a collection of $20.000$ news articles.
 The news articles are classified into 20 different classes.
 The Amazon dataset~\cite{mcauley_hidden_2013} is a sentiment classification task.
 We use the `sports and outdoors' category, which consists of $272.630$ reviews ranging from $1$ to $5$.
 The IMDb dataset~\cite{maas_learning_2011} is also a sentiment classification task.
 However, compared to the amazon dataset, this is a binary problem.
 The dataset consists of $50.000$ reviews.
 The SST-2 dataset~\cite{socher_recursive_2013}, is also a binary sentiment classification dataset, consisting of $70.042$ sentences.
 Lastly, we also use the WIKI dataset~\cite{redi_citation_2019}, which is a citation needed task, i.e. we predict if a citation is needed.
 The dataset consists of $19.998$ texts.
 For the 20 Newsgroups, Amazon, IMDb and Wiki datasets, we use a split of $60$, $20$ and $20$ for the training, validation and test data, the data in splits have been selected randomly.
 We used the provided splits for the SST-2 dataset, but due to the test labels being hidden, we used the validation set for testing.
+We select these datasets as they are large, the tasks are diverse, and they cover multiple domains of text.
+Additionally, they represent well-studied and standard benchmarks in the field of text classification, which helps with the reproducibility of the results and comparison with baselines.